 Local offices must use one application process for people applying for multiple APD programs.
 The process must ensure that application forms are accessible to anyone requesting them and that federal and state eligibility requirements are accurately applied within the applicable time frames.

 Local offices are also required to assist clients in completing the application process.
 This may include helping clients complete the application or gather the information necessary to determine eligibility.

-An adult requesting assistance and the adult's spouse, if they live together, must sign the application and complete the application process.
+At least one adult requesting assistance must sign the application and complete the application process if able.
 The applicant or their authorized representative must comply with certain requirements of the application process which are addressed in detail in subsequent portions of this section.

 If eligibility cannot be determined during the intake interview, the client must be given or mailed a written notice that outlines the information needed to determine eligibility, the eligibility requirements for the specific QMB program and the amount of time the client will have to provide that information (SDS 0539H).
 The due date listed on the 539H must be the 45th day following the date of request; however, if possible, communicate to the client the importance of returning the information as soon as possible to allow time for processing.
 Remember that the deadline can be extended for good cause (see OAR 461-115-0190).
 Note: If the 45th day falls on a weekend or holiday, use the next working day.

 Although clients are not required to have a fixed mailing address, they must provide a location to get notices from the Department.
 This mailing address cannot be the branch address.
 To use the branch address means the Department is sending the client notice to the Department and not the client.
 For the homeless, the mailing address may be General Delivery or the address of a shelter or a friend.